secure-software-engineering/phasar/README.md

 Done!

 ##### Testing single modules {#testing-single-modules}

+From here on, we assume that you built phasar with CMake and that you are in the top-level folder of your local phasar repository.

 To test if everything works as expected please run the following commands:

-$ bin/main --module test_examples/installation_tests/module.cpp --analysis ifds_uninit --wpa 1
+$ build/phasar --module test_examples/installation_tests/module.cpp --analysis ifds_uninit --wpa 1

 This is to check if the internal compile mechanism is working.

-$ bin/main --module test_examples/installation_tests/module.ll --analysis ifds_uninit --wpa 1
+$ build/phasar --module test_examples/installation_tests/module.ll --analysis ifds_uninit --wpa 1

 Here we check if pre-compiled modules work as expected.